uccser/verto/docs/source/tags/panel.rst

     - If given as 'true', the panel contains the CSS class ``panel-expanded`` to state it should be expanded on load.
     - If set to 'always', the panel contains the CSS class ``panel-expanded-always`` to state it should be expanded at load and cannot be closed.
-    - When ``expanded`` is not given, the panel contains no extra CSS classes and be closed on load.
+    - When ``expanded`` is not given or not a value above, the panel contains no extra CSS classes and be closed on load.

 The default HTML for a panel is: